-Tillerson to visit UK amid anger over intel leaks
+Tillerson visits UK amid anger over leaks

 Story highlights

+- "We obviously regret that that happened," says US Secretary of State of leaks

-- Tillerson is the US's most senior diplomat
+- Rex Tillerson is the United States' most senior diplomat

-(CNN)US Secretary of State Rex Tillerson will make his first official visit to the UK on Friday amid a transatlantic spat over intelligence leaks in the wake of Monday's deadly terror attack.
+London (CNN)US Secretary of State Rex Tillerson said the US government took full responsibility for intelligence leaks from the investigation into Monday's deadly terror attack in Manchester, as he met Friday with his UK counterpart Boris Johnson.

-Tillerson is scheduled to meet his British counterpart, Foreign Secretary Boris Johnson, "in an expression of UK-US solidarity following the terrorist attack in Manchester earlier this week," a Foreign Office statement said.

-It comes after senior UK government officials lambasted the US over a series of high-profile leaks to US media of details surrounding the Manchester bombing investigation.
+Tillerson's first official visit to the United Kingdom comes after senior UK government officials lambasted the United States over the leaks and temporarily suspended intelligence sharing on the investigation.

+But Tillerson, addressing reporters alongside Johnson after signing a book of condolence for victims of the Manchester attack, said the spat would not impact on the two countries' longstanding friendship.

+US President Donald Trump "has been very strong in his condemnation," Tillerson said, and has called for the investigation and prosecution of those responsible for leaking the information.

+Tillerson also voiced his sorrow for the Manchester victims, saying that "all across America hearts are broken, broken at the very thought of the loss of life of loved ones, the injured, the effect it has on their families."

+The suicide bombing claimed the lives of 22 people, many of them children, and injured dozens more.

-US sources were the first to reveal the identity of the suspected suicide bomber, leading to concern that police efforts to hunt down his associates could be impacted.
+US sources were the first to reveal the identity of the suicide bomber, Salman Abedi, leading to concern that police efforts to hunt down his associates could be impacted.
 The leaks culminated in the New York Times publishing crime scene photos.

-Tillerson and Johnson will meet in London at Carlton Gardens, the official residence of the Foreign Secretary.
-They will likely discuss a range of issues that include foreign policy; future action on terrorism; the UK's upcoming general election on June 8; and the improvement of trade ties as the UK looks to strengthen its hand in its Brexit withdrawal negotiations.

-Tillerson and Johnson will also sign a condolence book for the victims of the Manchester attack.
+Johnson, who described Tillerson's visit as an "instinctive act of solidarity between the US and the UK," said the two nations would stand together around the world in defense of democracy and the rule of law.

+He said the pair had also discussed Syria, relations with Iran and North Korea, and "the vital importance of the work we do together across such a range of fields, including, of course, intelligence sharing."

-'Deeply troubling' leaks
+"Deeply troubling' leaks

-Tillerson's visit is intended to reaffirm Washington's commitment to the "special relationship between the United States and the United Kingdom and our solidarity in defeating terrorism in every part of the world," a State Department statement read.
+The US State Department said Tillerson's visit was intended to reaffirm Washington's commitment to the "special relationship between the United States and the United Kingdom and our solidarity in defeating terrorism in every part of the world."

-The visit comes after UK Prime Minister Theresa May confronted US President Donald Trump about the intelligence leaks during their meeting at the NATO headquarters in Brussels Thursday.
+UK Prime Minister Theresa May confronted Trump about the intelligence leaks during their meeting at the NATO headquarters in Brussels, Belgium, on Thursday.

 In a written statement, Trump described the leaks as "deeply troubling."

-He ignored shouted questions about whether Britain could trust the US with its intelligence as he was greeting French President Emmanuel Macron outside the US Chief of Mission's residence ahead of the talks.

 The breakdown of trust between the two countries led to the brief suspension on the sharing of intelligence on Thursday.

-Manchester Mayor Andy Burnham said the decision to stop sharing information was taken because they couldn't "afford to risk it anymore."

-Later on Thursday, after receiving "fresh assurances" the suspension was lifted, according to the National Police Chiefs' Council.
+Later that day, after receiving "fresh assurances," the suspension was lifted, according to the National Police Chiefs' Council.

 White House leaks nothing new